t-asano/tinyviewplus/README_en.md

 #### Attention

+- When you exit the application, system/race settings will be saved.
-- When you exit the application, the settings will be initialized.
+- When you exit the application, display settings will be initialized.
 - Camera audio is not supported.

 ### Mouse operations